 What's the best timing for sending a rejection letter?

-A common misconception with sending rejection letters is that you need to wait a given period after the application or interview to treat the candidate with respect.
+A common misconception with sending rejection letters is that you must wait a given period after the application or interview to treat the candidate respectfully.
 Employers often think that if they send a rejection too quickly, candidates will feel down that they haven't had sufficient consideration.

 Rejecting an internal candidate